bagisto/bagisto-docs/docs/1.x/advanced/create-payment-method.md

   ];
   ```

-- After that, add you payment method namespace in `psr-4` key in `composer.json` file for auto loading which is located Bagisto root directory.
+- After that, add payment method namespace in `psr-4` key in `composer.json` file for auto loading which is located Bagisto root directory.

   ```json
   "autoload": {